-Mediation is a voluntary process.
-Gaining agreement from both parties to participate in the mediation process is vital, as mediation cannot take place if one party declines to take part.
+Mediation is a voluntary process and so gaining agreement by both parties to participate in the mediation process is vital, as mediation cannot take place if one party declines to take part.
 By bringing parties together in a strictly confidential setting, a mediator facilitates a meaningful dialogue, allowing each party to feel that they have been heard and helping to uncover their underlying needs and interests, thus heightening the potential for an amicable resolution.
 The process also helps to repair working relationships and, in doing so, develops a long-lasting harmonious work environment.
-The UN Dispute Tribunal may refer cases for mediation.
+The United Nations Dispute Tribunal may refer cases for mediation.